 Depending on the goal of the campaign and budget, brands prefer one over the other category.
 A thought leader may be best for services and B2B (business to business) campaigns.
 A low following means the audience has a high percentage of friends, colleagues, and family.
 This means there is trust in the eyes of the consumers.
 Great for food, beauty products, pet items!

-It’s a mixed bag of high professionals and non-professionals on both sides.
-However, the latter are a minority.
+It’s a mixed bag of high professionals, and non-professionals on both sides.
+However, the latter are (still) a minority.

 Ads are expensive.
 Fashion influencers are offered all sorts of (cheap) clothes in exchange for promoting the brands.
 Often bloggers are asked to pick a sample of their choice from a page of selected items (that the brand wants to promote) rather than their entire collection.
 This explains why many influencers are barely distinguishable on Instagram, for instance.
 Over many posts by different (similar looking women), it works like an ad.
-May be (on the short-term) even cheaper.
-Fans trust their guru, right?
+Maybe (on the short-term) even cheaper.
+Fans trust their favorite blogger, right?

 A fashion brand, for instance, offers an ambassadorship that would mean the trendsetter gets 75% off of all items on their site.
 In exchange, the brand might (!) share the ambassador’s posts of the brand’s items with the brand’s over one million followers.
 Alone that exposure would be already worth $$$s in money according to their representative.
 Sounds great, right?